A 5-minute Asian Sesame Dressing made with orange juice to extend its shelf life and keep the amount of oil below 50% of the volume.

-Don’t worry, I also am going to be sharing this yumtastic sesame dressing recipe.
-It get’s its sesame flavor from toasted sesame oil, and has a bit of fun texture from whole sesame seeds which are added in at the end.
-I have extended it with orange juice so that the oil makes up less than 50% of the overall volume which helps keep calories in check.
+Don’t worry, I also am going to be sharing this yumtastic Asian sesame dressing recipe.
+It gets its sesame flavor from toasted sesame oil, and has a bit of fun texture from whole sesame seeds that are added in at the end.
+I have extended it with orange juice so that the oil makes up less than 50% of the overall volume, which helps keep calories in check.
 More on that here.
 So if you aren’t interested in photography tips, scroll right on down to the recipe.
 I don’t mind 🙂

-Mmm, salad dressing.
+Mmm, homemade salad dressing.
 Lets call the above photo my select shall we?
 I took 37 images to get two favorites of this sesame dressing.
-This is the first one I was happy with before I went on to get the stop-action shot (in case you’re curious this was the 8th shot.)
+This is the first one I was happy with before I went on to get the stop-action shot (in case you’re curious, this was the 8th shot).